carbon-language/carbon-lang/docs/project/principles/error_handling.md

 #### Examples

 If Carbon supports assertions and/or contract checking, failed assertions will not throw exceptions, even as an optional build mode.
+Assertion failures will only be presented in ways that don't alter the program state, such as logging, terminating the program, or trapping into a debugger.

 ### Memory exhaustion is not recoverable